Shirhussain/Shirhussain/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... django projects with python
+- 🔭 I’m currently working on ... django projects with python and Angular
-- 🌱 I’m currently learning ... advance block chain and AI
+- 🌱 I’m currently learning ... advance Blockchain
-- 👯 I’m looking to collaborate on ... python, django and block chain
+- 👯 I’m looking to collaborate on ... python, django, Blockchain and Angular
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... facebook and eamil